-Tara writes about her journey towards a more simple life on her blog, i Dream of Simple.
+Tara writes about her journey toward a more simple life on her blog, i Dream of Simple.
 You can find so many great tips and tons of amazing information on simplifying your own life.

 She doesn’t just talk about decluttering (although there’s a lot on that as well).
-She shares practical advice for simplifying all areas of life, especially as women and moms.
+She shares practical advice for simplifying all areas of life, especially for women and moms.
 My favorite thing about Tara’s blog is all of the fun challenges she tries and shares her experiences with all of us!

 In addition to simplifying your home, it’s important that we simplify our time as well.
 To do this, you have to know your priorities, your pain points, and what you most want out of life.
 The best way to put your priorities first each and every day is to have some awesome routines in place!

 I’ve talked about how to rock your routine on Practigal Blog, and this post by Tara is a great resource to alongside that.